High Water Level Resource Page

 Assessment Relief Act | Assistance | Survey | Securing a Contractor | Sandbags | Mosquitos | Storm Recovery Permits

-***Declaration of a State of Emergency in the Town of Irondequoit***
+***State of Emergency Rescinded in the Town of Irondequoit***

 The Irondequoit Town Board has voted to opt-in to New York State's Lake Ontario and Connected Waterways Assessment Relief Act.
 This act allows homeowners who were adversely impacted by the severe flooding experienced this year to apply for a one-year reassessment on the improved value of your property based on the damage incurred.
 The act waives the typical State deadline of March 1st to apply for a property assessment.